Vickers Viscount: Origins

 The contract for the aircraft to Air Ministry specification C.16/46 was signed on 9 March 1946 and Vickers allocated the designation Type 609 and the name Viceroy.
-Although George Edwards had always favoured the 800 hp Rolls-Royce Dart other engines were considered, including the Armstrong Siddeley Mamba, which the government specified for the two prototypes.
+Although Vickers' Experimental Department Manager George Edwards had always favoured the 800 hp Rolls-Royce Dart other engines were considered, including the Armstrong Siddeley Mamba, which the government specified for the two prototypes.
 The choice of the Mamba engine increased the weight, but Vickers made sure the engine nacelle would fit either the Mamba or Dart.
 While the Dart progressed better in development, the government asked in August 1947 for the second prototype to be Dart-powered.
 The second prototype was designated the 630 and was named as the Viscount.
 The first prototype already under construction was converted to the Dart as a 630, as well.

 The resulting Vickers Type 630 design was completed at Brooklands by chief designer Rex Pierson and his staff in 1945, a 32-seat airliner powered by four Dart engines for a cruising speed of 275 mph (443 km/h).
 An order for two prototypes was placed in March 1946, and construction started in the company's Foxwarren Experimental Department.
 Originally named Viceroy after the viceroy of India, Lord Louis Mountbatten, the aircraft was renamed Viscount following India's independence in 1947.
 Work took place on replacing the Darts with the Mamba, but this was dropped by the time the prototypes were reaching completion.
 After Pierson's death in 1948, George Edwards (later Sir George Edwards) took over as chief designer and assumed all technical control over the Viscount project.